aahepburn/Multi-Task-Propaganda-Detection/README.md

 Other notebooks:

-**- single-task-learning-final-zeroshot.ipynb** contains experiments on zero-shot learning using label embeddings.
+**- STL-zeroshot-experiments.ipynb** contains experiments on zero-shot learning using label embeddings.
 This is work in progress and is not included in the preliminary results.

 **-translation-GPT-4o.ipynb** contains the machine translation pipeline.